robert-abela/python/lessons/project.md

 Use proper exit codes if something goes wrong while using the CSV file.

 ### List all users
-Lists all the user in the CSV file.
+Lists all the user in the CSV file, one user per line.
+At the end, print out the total number of users.

 ### Add new user
 Asks the user to enter an email and a password and appends them to the CSV file.
 Specifications: